 Dr. Scott Smith, Assistant Superintendent

-The federal Title I program provides funds to public schools with at least a 35 percent enrollment of children from low-income families.
+The federal Title I program provides funds to public schools with at least a 35% enrollment of children from low-income families.
 The program is intended to help ensure that all children meet challenging state academic content and student academic achievement standards.
-Staff development and parent involvement are also key components of the Title I program.
+Staff development and parent involvement are key components of the Title I program.
 About half of North Carolina’s traditional and charter public schools and all of the state’s 115 school districts receive Title I funding.
-The program is regulated by the federal government’s No Child Left Behind (NCLB) law, which mandates that Title I schools meet state targets for annual progress.
+The program was established by the federal government’s No Child Left Behind (NCLB) act in 2001 and is now regulated by the Every Student Succeeds Act (ESSA).
 For more than a decade, both Park View Elementary School and South Elementary School operated highly successful Title I programs providing targeted assistance to K-3 students, with a focus on early intervention to improve reading skills.
-Beginning in the 2014-2015 school year, Park View and South Elementary Schools both transitioned to operating school wide Title I programs that offer greater flexibility in expanding services to all enrolled students.
+Beginning in the 2014-2015 school year, Park View and South both transitioned to operating school wide Title I programs, which offer greater flexibility in offering services to all enrolled students.
 The K-3 Title I program continues to focus on literacy as the key to success in later grades.

-Title I services at Mooresville Intermediate School (MIS) and East Mooresville Intermediate School (EMIS) continue to provide literacy instruction and remediation tutoring to students at risk of failing to meet the North Carolina’s end of grade performance standards.
-Beginning in 2015-2016 both MIS and EMIS transitioned from operating targeted assistance programs to becoming school wide programs.
+Beginning in 2015-2016, Title I school wide services were expanded to both Mooresville Intermediate School (MIS) and East Mooresville Intermediate School (EMIS).
+Title I funds enable the schools to provide enhanced literacy instruction and remediation tutoring to students at risk of failing to meet the North Carolina’s end of grade performance standards.

 To view performance of MGSD schools on the state’s ABCs of Public Education, please click this link: http://www.ncpublicschools.org/src/.